 - Smart Set Dial to easily configure blade to material

 - Print then Cut feature

-- Bluetooth capability (with adapter)
+- Bluetooth capability to cut wirelessly

 - Online Design Space software